A Holistic Nurse’s Guide to Creating a Healing Space at Home

 If possible, I open windows and allow fresh air to move through.
 Even a few minutes can shift the feeling of a room.

 There is something important about tending to the unseen tone of a space.
-People feel it, even if they cannot name it.
+People feel it, even if they are unable to name it.

 Choose natural materials